 ‘Free camping’ is legal and common at roadside stops in some countries but Europe is also home to thousands of excellent camping grounds that welcome motorhomes.
 In peak periods it does pay to book ahead as some camping grounds can be extremely busy.

-Another advantage of renting a motorhome is the ability to cook your own meals, saving you money on eating out.
+Another advantage of exploring Europe by motorhome is the ability to cook your own meals, saving you money on eating out.

 Depending on the size of your travelling group, the confined space of a motorhome is definitely something to consider.
 If you have younger children who go to bed reasonably early, how are the other members of your group going to cope/amuse themselves when the kids are sleeping?

 Likewise, if there are adults other than your spouse or partner travelling together, are you happy to live in such close proximity for a long period of time?

 A couple of things Aussies sometimes forget to take into consideration when hiring a motorhome are the varying degrees of road conditions that they will come across.
 European roads can vary from Autobahns to narrow streets that date back to Medieval times to twisty mountain passes.